The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 a) Definition of terms

-Accordingly, the US authority the FDA defines the term LDT as follows:
+The US FDA defines the term "Laboratory Developed Tests" as follows:

 Definition: Laboratory developed test